Modeling and Analysis of Information Communities: Abstract

 \section{Abstract}

-Communities are an important feature of social networks.
-In fact, it seems that communities are necessary for a social network to be efficient.
-However, there exist very few formal studies of the actual role of communities in social networks, how they emerge, and how they are structured.
-The goal of this paper is to propose a mathematical model to study communities in social networks.
-For this, we consider a particular case of a social network, namely information networks.
-We assume that there is a population of agents who are interested in obtaining content.
-Agents differ in the type of content they are interested in.
-The goal of agents is to form communities in order to maximize their utility for obtaining and producing content.
-We use this model to characterize the structure of communities that emerge in this setting.
-While the proposed model is very simple, the obtained results suggest that it indeed is able to capture key properties of information communities.
+In this paper we propose a mathematical model to study communities in social networks where agents share/exchange information.
+We refer to such a social network as an information network.
+More precisely, we assume that there is a population of agents who are interested in sharing content.
+Agents differ in the type of content they are interested in, as well as their ability to produce content.
+Agents can form/join communities in order to maximize their utility for obtaining and producing content.
+We use the framework of Nash equilibrium to characterize the community structures that emerge under this model.
+In our analysis, we show that there always exists a Nash equilibrium.
+In addition, we characterize the community structure, as well as the content that is being produced, under a Nash equilibrium.